Arthritis of neck

 1. Cervical epidural block:

-Cervical disc herniation can cause neck pain with arm pain can be treated with an injection of a combination of a steroid and anesthetic.
+Cervical disc herniation can cause neck pain and arm pain can be treated with an injection of a combination of a steroid and anesthetic.
 The injection is administered into the epidural space, which is the space next to the covering of the spinal cord.

 2. Cervical facet joint block: